 When choosing a model, many marketers prefer the one that looks easiest and is most understandable, even though it underestimates all sessions in the chain except for the last click.

-In our opinion, there are three main reasons why marketers do this:
+In our opinion, there are three main reasons behind this:

 According to Wikipedia, the Shapley value (which belongs to cooperative game theory) is the optimal distribution of winnings between players.
 It’s a distribution in which the gain of each player is equal to their average contribution to the well-being of the group as a whole.